-Creating Avenues for Restoration & Empowerment Diversionary Court for Ages 18-30 harms relationships in the community and brings together the people most impacted by the crime to resolve it.
+Creating Avenues for Restoration & Empowerment Diversionary Court for Ages 18-30 the people most impacted by the crime to resolve it.
 Offenders ages 18-30 are still forming their cognitive ability and usually entering the criminal justice system for the first time.
 Participants are given a second chance and the ability to restore the victim and be held accountable.
 Successful participants receive individualized case management and after completion of the 5 Phase Program their charges are dismissed and expunged.

 The C.A.R.E.
-Diversionary Court launched in 2020 and works to emphasize the ways crime community and brings together guidance in collaboration with other providers and resources to ensure sustainability in their individualized success.
+Diversionary Court launched in 2020 and works to emphasize the ways crime harms relationships in the community and brings together guidance in collaboration with other providers and resources to ensure sustainability in their individualized success.